ianboyko/uniforlsp/content/english/post/legal.md

 ---
+summary: Help navigate legal issues with these resources.
+toc: true
 title: Legal Resources
 date: 2021-03-18
 description: Legal resources organized by category.
-summary: Help navigate legal issues with these resources.
 slug: LEGAL
 translationKey: LEGAL
 weight: "6"
-toc: true
+include_toc: "false"
 lead: The following documents, written by our own lawyers, give you information about a variety of legal issues and situations.
 linktitle: Legal